dag-andersen/Rust-Memory-Map/docs/Report.md

 ```

 **Handling IpV6**
-Tree structures handles IpV6 well.
-The only change necessary would be to change the `min_ip` and `max_ip` to from `u32` to `u128` (and declare them at the bottom of the struct instead, because of alignment).
+Tree structures handle IpV6 well.
+The only change necessary would be to change the `min_ip` and `max_ip` from `u32` to `u128` (and declare them at the bottom of the struct instead, because of alignment).

 ## Table

 This implementation is based on the simple implementation mentioned in section *Tables*.
-This file consist of `2^32`(~4,3 million) unsigned longs, `u64`, that functions as a pointer to lookup the value in the `payload_map`.
+This file consists of `2^32`(~4,3 million) unsigned longs, `u64`, that function as a pointer to lookup the value in the `payload_map`.

-An illustration of the data-structure can be seen below.
-The three entries are the same as shown in the tree previous section.
+An illustration of the data structure can be seen below.
+The three entries are the same as shown in the previous section.
 ```
 0.0.2.8 0.0.2.8 SKAT
 0.0.0.4 0.0.1.20 PWC